Team AckoSept 12, 2023

 |9955899228||10 AM to 7 PM Only|

-The Ranchi District Administration advises to use the number responsibly and not to call outside the specified timings.
+Please use the numbers responsibly and refrain from calling outside the specified timings.
 Also, if you have symptoms of cough, fever, diarrhoea and shortness of breath, you need to contact 1950 immediately.

-Below are some of the frequently asked questions about coronavirus helpline and contact details:
+Here are some of the frequently asked questions about the Coronavirus helpline and contact details.

 – April 8, 2020